 Inappropriate Use of Thyroid Hormone

-Other inappropriate uses of thyroid hormones are for weight loss, to reduce high cholesterol levels, or to treat so-called metabolic insufficiency.
+Inappropriate uses of thyroid hormones include to induce weight loss, to reduce high cholesterol levels, or to treat so-called metabolic insufficiency.
 Vague symptoms suggesting low metabolism, such as dry skin, fatigue, slight anemia, constipation, depression, and apathy should not be treated indiscriminately with thyroid hormone.

-Doctors who specialize in thyroid disorders are concerned with an increasing trend of treating patients who have subclinical hypothyroidism.
-Overtreatment of borderline hypothyroidism can be risky, especially for older patients.
+Doctors who specialize in thyroid disorders are concerned with an increasing trend of treating people who have subclinical hypothyroidism.
+Overtreatment of borderline hypothyroidism can be risky, especially for older people.

-No evidence exists that thyroid hormone therapy is beneficial unless the patient has proven clinical hypothyroidism.
-Indiscriminate use of thyroid hormones can weaken muscles, increase the risk for fractures, and, over the long term, negatively affect the heart.
+No evidence exists that thyroid hormone therapy is beneficial unless the person has proven clinical hypothyroidism.
+Indiscriminate use of thyroid hormones can weaken muscles, possibly increase the risk for fractures, and, over the long term, negatively affect the heart.

 - www.aace.com -- American Association of Clinical Endocrinologists